percona/pmm/docs/how-to/configure.md

 To create a *Percona Platform* account:

-1. Click *Sign up*
+1. Click *Sign up*.
-2. Enter a valid email address in the *Email* field
+2. Enter a valid email address in the *Email* field.
-3. Choose and enter a strong password in the *Password* field
+3. Choose and enter a strong password in the *Password* field.
-4. Select the check box acknowledging our terms of service and privacy policy
+4. Select the check box acknowledging our terms of service and privacy policy.
-5. Click *Sign up*
+5. Click *Sign up*.

 A brief message will confirm the creation of your new account and you may now log in with these credentials.